rohanrhu/Swipy/README.md

 ## Contributing

-We welcome contributions to MacsyZones.
+We welcome contributions to Swipy.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

 ## Code of Conduct